FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/03. Raspberry Pi/Sensor Integration on raspberry pi/DHT11_sensor_with_pi/README.md

+# UNITED INTERNATIONAL UNIVERSITY (UIU)
+## Dept. of Computer Science & Engineering

-# Experiment: Sensor Integration with Raspberry Pi: Reading Data from a DHT11 Sensor
+## Experiment: Sensor Integration with Raspberry Pi: Reading Data from a DHT11 Sensor

 **Objective:** To demonstrate how to connect a DHT11 temperature and humidity sensor to a Raspberry Pi and use Python to read and display sensor data on the terminal.